 The TC home page:

-- The location (URI) and a brief description must be posted on TC public home page (maintained by the TC Chair and/or Secretary).
+- The location (URI) and a brief description of each site (Wiki, Issues, Version Control Repository) must be posted on TC public home page and maintained by the TC Chair and/or Secretary.

 - Write access must be provided to all TC Members (Members, Voting Members, Persistent Non-Voting Members, Chairs, and Secretaries).